 Why Do Some Students Really Hate Math?

-Students who do not find any enjoyment in learning Math will make their lack of enthusiasm know to all.
 They will either make excuses to avoid answering questions, or will sit quietly and not answer any questions out of fear.

 Students may be afraid to answer because they fear their answers are wrong, which shows the teacher and the rest of the class that they did not understand the question.

-Teachers should not dismiss these students who seem to convey that they hate Math, but instead have the students come to see in their own time that it’s more to do with their emotions and fears that brings on the hate.
+Teachers should not dismiss these students who seem to convey that they hate math, but instead have the students come to see in their own time that it’s more to do with their emotions and fears that brings on the hate.

 Read on and then let us know whether you agree or disagree with what teachers had to say in the comment section below.